Understanding Your Comprehensive Metabolic Panel (CMP)

 • To investigate symptoms.
 Jaundice (yellowing of the skin or eyes), abdominal pain, unexplained weight loss, fatigue, and nausea may all prompt a CMP.

 • To screen for liver disease.
-The CMP is the standard test for screening for liver problems during routine medical check-ups.
+The CMP is the standard test used to screen for liver problems during routine medical check-ups.

 • To monitor known liver disease.
 People with chronic hepatitis, fatty liver disease, cirrhosis, or other liver conditions have CMPs done regularly.